amrmoussa17/Udagram/rubric submissions/infrastructure.md

 6. type `aws configure` and enter your aws credentials
 7. in command prompt type `eb create –sample udagram-api-dev` to create a sample app server
-8. in aws console , in the created environment udagram-api-dev go to env configuration and set app environment variables which includes POSTGRES_HOST, POSTGRES_USERNAME, POSTGRES_DB, POSTGRES_PASSWORD, PORT, DB_PORT, JWT_SECRET

-- NB: ** link your created RDS database to the server using env variables **

 ## setting up frontend app using s3